Project Overview

 Express lanes are designed for drivers who want the most reliable and time-saving trip to reach a destination such as work, home, a sporting event, or the airport.
 With traffic flowing at an average minimum speed of 48 mph or more, 24/7, even during rush-hour periods, you can anticipate less frustration and no stop-and-go driving.

-How close will the express lanes be to the toll-free general purpose lanes?
+How close are the express lanes be to the toll-free general purpose lanes?

 Express lanes are adjacent to the general purpose lanes, but they have independent entrances and exits.
 Express lanes are both safe and easy to use.